oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 type options and one for the fields or elements that make up a compound type.

 * The fields / elements array is always empty in the definition of a primitive type.
-For compound types, each field or element within the fields / elements array is also an array, with three items in an element array and five items in a field array.
+For union types and certain compound types, each field or element within the fields / elements array is also an array, with three items in an element array and five items in a field array.